 - 2 1/2 cups skim milk, warmed

 - 15 ounces canned tuna in spring water, drained, flaked

 - 1 tablespoon finely chopped fresh flat-leaf parsley

 - 2 teaspoons finely grated lemon rind

 - Preheat oven to 350 degrees F. Grease six 1½-cup (375 ml) ovenproof dishes.

-- Meanwhile, melt butter in medium saucepan; add flour, cook, stirring, 1 minute.
+- Meanwhile, melt butter in a medium saucepan; add flour, cook, stirring, 1 minute.
 Gradually stir in milk, cook, stirring, until sauce boils and thickens.
-Combine sauce, tuna, peas, shallot, parsley, rind, juice, and pasta in large bowl.
+Combine sauce, tuna, peas, shallot, parsley, rind, juice, and pasta in a large bowl.

 - Spoon mixture evenly into dishes, sprinkle with combined cheese and breadcrumbs, dollop with extra butter.
 Bake about 30 minutes or until browned lightly.
 Stand 5 minutes before serving.

 This tuna rice casserole starts with 4 cups of hot cooked rice.
 The author probably assumed white rice, but I think you could easily substitute 4 cups of brown rice.
 It has more flavor, more fiber, and it is better for you.